What Does a Microsoft Product Manager Do?

 Microsoft Product Manager Job Duties and Responsibilities

-Here are some of the basic job duties and responsibilities for all product managers:
+Here are some of the basic job duties and responsibilities for a Microsoft product manager:

-A major part of the product manager's job is to create effective management processes and streamline the workflow for the entire product team.
+A major part of a Microsoft product manager's job is to create effective management processes.
+These processes serve to streamline the workflow for the entire product team.

 This calls for generating standards that product teams and related departments can follow for better functioning.